Your Experience as a Woman Is Not TMI

 It happens so frequently that I feel like I missed a memo saying we are all supposed to use this phrase or supposed to word our disclosure in such a way as to minimize others' discomfort, to preemptively apologize in case we trespass against what is considered socially acceptable to publicly, or even privately, discuss.

-Because I spend time in spaces that deep dive into the full spectrum of experiences and health issues concerning women’s bodies, I regularly hear about these topics discussed in a straightforward and matter-of-fact manner where there is no apology issued before divulging something not typically part of the wider cultural discourse.
+Because I spend time in spaces that deep dive into the full spectrum of experiences and health issues concerning women’s bodies, I regularly hear these topics discussed in a straightforward, matter-of-fact manner where no apology is issued before divulging something not typically part of the wider cultural discourse.

-But it's always a bit jarring when I leave these spaces and enter back into the rest of the world where I find women apologizing or using language to cater to my assumed discomfort, speaking in hushed tones as if discussing some secret taboo, rather than acknowledging the reality that their experiences are normal, widespread, and shared by women every day in every part of the world.
+But it's always a bit jarring when I leave these spaces and return to the mainstream, only to find women apologizing or using language to cater to my assumed discomfort, speaking in hushed tones as if discussing some secret taboo, rather than acknowledging the reality that their experiences are normal, widespread, and shared by women every day in every part of the world.

 Here’s the truth: